JJ/granada-off/text/water.md

 Tap water, everywhere in and around Granada, is really good.
 It is cool and fresh and does not have the tang of chemicals used in purification.
 Plus it is really safe.
-Mostly everywhere in Europe, really, but the taste and flavour will vary.
+Mostly everywhere in Europe, really, but the taste and flavor will vary.
 It is really much better than most el cheapo bottled water and it comes very close to Lanjarón water from which it is not too different.